“Love asks many things of us. At the end of a pet’s life, it asks for courage.”

 Families often ask me to define quality of life in medical terms.

-But it is less about numbers and more about patterns.
+But it’s less about numbers and more about patterns:

 Dogs and cats are extraordinarily good at hiding suffering.
 Often the signs are subtle: